pstringe/Research-Development-and-Applications/Fundamental Metaphysics/Process Calculus/Process Calculus.md

 tags: #metaphysics
 ---

 The process calculus is a tool for representing the evolution of an $abstraction$ capable of representing information.
 In time, we refer to this as a process.
-The process abstraction is used to demonstrate the [[Temporal Solution to Observer's Paradox]]
+The process abstraction is used to demonstrate the [[Temporal Solution to Representative Paradox]]

 ![[Def-TC-0.1.2-abstraction]]
 ![[Def-PC-0.1.3-compound_abstraction]]